sarahciston/shequalifies/posts/field2-dataIds.md

 >"In Greek and Roman texts, the injunction of having to know yourself was always associated with the other principle of having to take care of yourself" (20) ...
 "There has been an inversion between the hierarchy of the two principles of antiquity, "Take care of yourself" and "Know thyself."
 In Greco-Roman culture knowledge of oneself appeared as the consequence of taking care of yourself.
 In the modern world, knowledge of oneself constitutes the fundamental principle."
 (Foucault , 22)

-data speaks with more authority than certain types of people, who gets to know themselves, who gets to know about others, access to data, relates to Browne's biometric data as evidence
->"quantum media are being used to either preempt or bolster women’s narrations of embodied experiences.
-In each of these instances, there is a sense that a data collection device can testify to the state of a woman’s body in ways that reveal truth—a pregnancy, injury, or perhaps subterfuge.
-What’s more, the data themselves are subject to further semiotic transformation before they come to testify on behalf of or against these women;" (156)

 the programmed constraints mean the devices and their data outputs can "only point in one direction: success or failure in a health paradigm [...] in ways that entirely missed political, environmental, and ethical contexts [...] for activity in favor of ones more supportive of the normalized behavior of affluent American citizens" (158):